 But some terms can apply to most securities in the broader market.
 One of these that has come roaring back is that the market is overvalued.
 And it’s no surprise, either – the U.S. stock market has been trending up for the better part of a decade.

-Most investors are familiar with overvalued stocks – stocks that are trading too high against the relative market or earnings outlooks.
+Most investors are familiar with overvalued stocks – stocks that are trading too high against earnings outlooks or other fundamental factors.
 Overvaluation may indicate several things, but one thing is for sure more often than not: if the company doesn’t rise to the occasion, the stock will tumble back into reasonable territory instead.

 The same is true of the U.S. investment market at large.
 When the market becomes overvalued, it can lead to real-world impacts on your portfolio.

 There are a variety of reasons a stock may drift into overvaluation.
 In turn, many of these extend to the market: if enough stocks or industries experience overvaluation, the market will sway, too.